andrescv/jupiter/README.md

 ### Acknowledgments

-A big thank you to all the people working on the RISC-V project, for all the quality material that you develop.
+A big thank you to all the people working on the RISC-V project